 Do I need trekking poles?
-This a question many backpackers ask themselves before heading out on a hike.
+This is a question many backpackers ask themselves before heading out on a hike.
 If you regularly go on hikes, you have probably met many hikers and backpackers with a pair of trekking poles.

 Why Use Trekking Poles?